Cangjians/libcangjie/README.rst

 We won't ask you to sign a copyright assignment or any other kind of silly and tedious legal document, so just send us patches and/or pull requests!

-.. _GNU Lesser General Public License, either version 3 or any later version_: http://www.gnu.org/licenses/lgpl.html
+.. _GNU Lesser General Public License, either version 3 or any later version: http://www.gnu.org/licenses/lgpl.html